 If you are like most dog lovers, you are looking for ways to keep your canine friend healthy and happy for many years to come.
-This article will answer questions many people ask, like is it important to give our dogs vitamins?
-Is it necessary to give my dog vitamins if I am already giving minerals or other supplements?
-How does one recognize which supplements are good and which ones are not?
+This article will answer questions many people ask such as:

-In PART 5 of Health and Longevity Course for Dogs, I wrote about dogs and airplanes and how one missing atom in the carbon composite body of the Boeing 787 Dreamliner would make the material as floppy as your dog's ear and why providing your dog with all the building blocks is crucial to her/his good health.
+In Chapter 5 of Health and Longevity Course for Dogs, I emphasize that providing your dog with all the building blocks is crucial to her/his good health.

-If you didn't get a chance to read PART 5, you can click here and read the article to catch up because it talks about the most important parts of creating a healthy and long life for your canine friend.
+If you didn't get a chance to read Chapter 5, you can click here and read the article to catch up.
+You shouldn't miss it if you want to create a healthy and long life for your canine friend.

 Vita means life

-When it comes to vitamins, their name suggests that they are life-giving substances.
-'Vita' stands for 'life' in Latin.
+When it comes to vitamins, their name suggests they are life-giving substances because vita is life in Latin.

-Many years back, I often reached for a bottle of regular multi-vitamins with the best intention of helping my canine patients, but then I started studying the topic of vitamin production and their effect on the body.
+Many years back, I often reached for a bottle of regular multivitamins with the best intention of helping my canine patients, but then I started studying the topic of vitamin production and their effects on the body.
 I ran into a number of references from traditional Chinese medicine that claimed that conventional vitamins create a state of excess.

 Synthetic vitamins are not alive

-What I saw made me look for a better solution.
-I knew that vitamins were necessary to achieve optimal health, longevity and disease prevention.
+What I was seeing made me look for a better solution.
+I knew vitamins are necessary to achieve optimal health, longevity and disease prevention.
 I was also aware that declining soil and food quality and food transportation were the cause of lower levels of natural vitamins in food.
 But I also intuitively felt that conventional multivitamin formulas for dogs didn't do the job.

 When I look for a solution in medicine, I often look at nature for inspiration.